-While many choose to visit Gozo only for a few hours on a guided day tour, I would highly recommend renting a car and exploring this beautiful Island on your own.
-Thus you will have the chance to see almost everything Gozo has to offer at your own pace.
-In addition, the distances are shorter, and the traffic is looser than in Malta, and you’ll cover the entire Island in only one day.
-This one-day trip itinerary should help you organize your visit to Malta’s sister island.
+While many choose to visit Gozo only for a few hours on a guided day tour, I highly recommend renting a car and exploring this beautiful Island on your own.
+Thus, you will have the chance to see almost everything Gozo has to offer at your own pace.
+Gozo is much more rural and quieter than Malta; therefore, the distances are shorter, and the traffic is looser, so you can cover the entire Island in only one day.

 Disclosure: *This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*